 Get enough sleep

 While sleep may not appear to be an active process, there are plenty of critical processes happening in your body when you aren’t awake.
-For example, Important infection-fighting chemicals are produced while you sleep.
+For example, the body produces many infection-fighting chemicals while you sleep.

 Research has shown that people who don’t get enough good sleep are more likely to get sick after being exposed to viruses like the common cold.